rafaelh/rafaelh.github.io/_posts/2017-03-27-windows-10-privacy.md

 A VPN is the only real defence against this, but it is of limited use if you still refer to your ISPs DNS for name resolution.
 You can lower the amount of data collected about you by selecting a DNS provider that does not keep logs, and uses the dnscrypt protocol to sign communications, making the responses harder to spoof.
 Note that dnscrypt does not provide privacy without a VPN.

-For a simple solution, you can change your DNS servers to <a href="https://www.opendns.com/setupguide/">OpenDNS</a> or <a href="https://developers.google.com/speed/public-dns/">Google DNS</a>.
+For a simple solution, you can change your DNS servers to [OpenDNS](https://www.opendns.com/setupguide/) or [Google DNS](https://developers.google.com/speed/public-dns/).
 Both keep logs, which isn't ideal, but they aren't exactly known for handing them over.
-A better solution is <a href="https://simplednscrypt.org/">Simple DNScrypt</a>, which gives you non-logging options, and implements the dnscrypt protocol
+A better solution is [Simple DNScrypt](https://simplednscrypt.org/), which gives you non-logging options, and implements the dnscrypt protocol.

 # Improve your browser privacy

 Your browser broadcasts a lot of information.
 If you are signed in on Facebook, and you visit another site that has placed an link on their page, Facebook knows about it.

 There is a 'Do Not Track' setting in most browsers these days, but the best approach is to install EFF's <a href="https://www.eff.org/privacybadger">Privacy Badger</a> extension, which will detect and block sites tracking you.
 Privacy Badger is available for Chrome and Firefox.
 If you use Safari, consider installing Ghostery instead.
 What if you're using IE?
 Stop using IE. There.
 I fixed it for you.